John Mellencamp: Collaboration with George Green

-Mellencamp and Green's final collaboration was "Yours Forever", a song that was included on the soundtrack to the 2000 movie, The Perfect Storm.
+Mellencamp and Green's final collaboration was "Yours Forever," a song that was included on the soundtrack to the 2000 movie The Perfect Storm.
 Mellencamp and Green had a falling out in the early 2000s, and Green ultimately moved from Bloomington, Indiana to Taos, New Mexico in 2001.
-"Like when you're married, when you're friends with somebody for a long time, the more things build up the more things can go wrong," Mellencamp said in the liner notes to his 2010 box set, On the Rural Route 7609.
+"Like when you're married, when you're friends with somebody for a long time, the more things build up, the more things can go wrong," Mellencamp said in the liner notes to his 2010 box set, On the Rural Route 7609.
 "There were personal problems, cross-pollinated with professional issues.
 George has written some great lyrics and we've written some great songs together, but I just couldn't do it any more."

-On August 28, 2011, Green died in Albuquerque, New Mexico at the age of 59 after losing a battle with a rapid-forming small cell lung cancer.
+On August 28, 2011, Green died in Albuquerque, New Mexico at the age of 59 after losing a battle with a rapid-forming small-cell lung cancer.
 "I've known George since we were in the same Sunday school class.
 We had a lot of fun together when we were kids.
 Later on, we wrote some really good songs together," Mellencamp told the Bloomington Herald Times shortly after Green's death.
 "George was a dreamer, and I was sorry to hear of his passing."

 Reception

 Rolling Stone contributor Anthony DeCurtis said:

 In 2001, Billboard magazine editor-in-chief Timothy White said:

 Former Creedence Clearwater Revival frontman John Fogerty said of Mellencamp:

-Johnny Cash called Mellencamp "one of the 10 best songwriters" in music.
+Johnny Cash called Mellencamp "one of the ten best songwriters" in music.

 Musical style and influence

-Mellencamp's musical style has been described as rock, heartland rock, roots rock, and folk rock.
+Mellencamp's musical style has been described as rock, heartland rock, roots rock, folk rock, country rock and alternative country.
 AllMusic describes Mellencamp's sound as a "heartland blend of Stonesy hard rock and folk."

 Country music star Keith Urban has consistently cited Mellencamp's influence on his music.
 It originated when Mellencamp's Lonesome Jubilee tour went to Australia in 1988 - Urban was in attendance at one of the concerts and described the experience as an "epiphany."

 Urban told the Vancouver Sun in 2016: "For me, The Lonesome Jubilee was the defining record and tour.
-I've since gotten to know John a little bit and it was one of the greatest opportunities I've ever had to meet a hero and tell him about a concert you went to when you were a nobody and how much of an effect that concert had on me...
+I've since gotten to know John a little bit, and it was one of the greatest opportunities I've ever had to meet a hero and tell him about a concert you went to when you were a nobody and how much of an effect that concert had on me...
 I was hit by lightning by that concert.
 I said to John, 'I didn't walk away thinking: I want to do that.
 I walked away feeling: I get it — just put all the things you love into what you do.'
-It was singularly the most important concert I've ever been to in my life because it showed me the way.”
+It was singularly the most important concert I've ever been to in my life because it showed me the way."